simonmichael/hledger_site/src/index.md

 I wanted to thank you.
 I quietly use hledger every day.
 I don't use it for financial transactions (though I am interested in the envelope budgeting possibilities), I just use it to record my hours.
 I've done this for years.
 It goes along with Org mode and some Bash/Perl scripts to help extract and process my notes files that include my hours.
 --Steven Shaw

+Thanks for your work on plaintextaccounting and hledger.
+Was a HUGE help, I am finally doing some bookkeeping, for over a year now :)
+--vNyo

 `;
 </script>